 - Remove from the plastic wrap and cut diagonally into 2 centimetre thick pieces.

-- Sprinkle with salt and pepper or CURRY GUY spicy salt and serve.
+- Sprinkle with salt and pepper and serve.